pipedaguer/ClasesTech-fellows/Home.md

 ## Support

-Click into the individual sections to learn how to use each resource (contact and scheduling).
+Click into the individual sections to learn how to use each resource (availability and scheduling).

 ### Psychosocial